Creating a UI by using XAML Designer in Visual Studio

 Show/Hide snap grid Displays or hides the snap grid that shows the gridlines.
-Gridlines are used when either snapping to gridlines or snapping to snaplines is enabled.
+Gridlines are used when you enable either snapping to gridlines or snapping to snaplines.

 Turn on/off snapping to snaplines Snaplines help you align controls relative to each other.
 If snapping to snaplines is enabled, when you drag a control relative to other controls, alignment boundaries appear when the edges and the text of some controls are aligned horizontally or vertically.
 An alignment boundary appears as a red-dashed line.

 In XAML view, the window containing the XAML editor is the active window, and the XAML editor is your primary authoring tool.
 The Extensible Application Markup Language (XAML) provides a declarative, XML-based vocabulary for specifying an application's user interface.
 XAML view includes IntelliSense, automatic formatting, syntax highlighting, and tag navigation.
 This illustration shows XAML view:

 Split view bar The split view bar appears at the top of XAML view when the XAML editor is in the lower window.
 The split view bar enables you to control the relative sizes of Design view and XAML view.
 You can also exchange the locations of the views (using the Swap Panes button), specify whether the views are arranged horizontally or vertically, and collapse either view.

 Markup Zoom Markup zoom enables you to size XAML view.
 You can zoom from 20% to 400%.